Okay Things to Ask LB

 Are you different ages?

 Yes.
-Gigi is ten years younger than the body.
-M.D. is eleven years younger than the body.
-Rogan and Miranda are in their late twenties.
-Mac and Biff are in their mid-thirties.
-Sneak is five years younger than the body.
-Falcon is in his mid-fifties.
-There were many lurches along the way, but as far as we can tell, we all age normally now.
+Gigi appears to be a pre-teen.
+M.D. and Sneak are young adults.
+Rogan and Miranda are vessel age.
+Mac and Biff are both eight years older than them, and Falcon is in his late middle-age.
+There were many lurches along the way, but as far as we can tell, we all age normally now, except Gigi.
+(And she might just look like a kid because she prefers it.)

 Do you have differing moralities?

+Yes.
 Almost all pain, sickness, fatigue, and discomfort gets forwarded to Rogan.
-Rogan alone deals with depression and an eating disorder, but everyone can feel the physical effects--exhaustion, lack of appetite, etc.
+Rogan alone deals with an eating disorder, but everyone can feel the physical effects--exhaustion, lack of appetite, etc.

 Do you have different skills?